jas-chen/rx-redux/README.md

 ## Best practice to make your app all the way reactive
 **Don't** do async in `Middleware`, create `RxMiddleware` instead.

+This will ease the pain to build universal app.
+[See universal example](./examples/universal-counter-rx)

 ### RxMiddleware
 Which wrap action stream.